unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/script_ffi.rst

         See the `Rust documentation for contains <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/script/struct.ScriptExtensionsSet.html#method.contains>`__ for more information.

+    .. js:function:: count()

+        Get the number of scripts contained in here

+        See the `Rust documentation for iter <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/script/struct.ScriptExtensionsSet.html#method.iter>`__ for more information.

+    .. js:function:: script_at(index)

+        Get script at index, returning an error if out of bounds

+        See the `Rust documentation for iter <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/script/struct.ScriptExtensionsSet.html#method.iter>`__ for more information.

 .. js:class:: ICU4XScriptWithExtensions

     An ICU4X ScriptWithExtensions map object, capable of holding a map of codepoints to scriptextensions values